Web Video / Tales From The Table

 - Fandom Rivalry: In-universe; Rufus runs afoul of a group of LARPers.
 They settle the dispute by playing Realm Ball.

-- Fantastic Drug: Hero Win, seen in real life as beer.
+- Fantastic Drug: Hero Win, seen in real life as a blue energy drink.

 - Foreshadowing: In the very first episode, The DM says "Oh please, there are no robots in fantasy adventures."
 Might also double as him being a Straw Hypocrite.